-This report covers the CCS#2 injection monitoring period beginning 01/01/2022 @ 00:00 hours and ending at 07/01/2022 @ 00:00 hours.
-During the 6-month reporting period, 195,873 metric tons (Mt) of CO2 was injected at an average rate of 1,082 Mt/day resulting in a total mass of 2,718,428 Mt being injected into CCS#2 (See Figure 1).
+This report covers the CCS#2 injection monitoring period beginning 01/01/2022 @ 00:00 hours and ending at 01/01/2023 @ 00:00 hours.
+During the 12-month period, 430,522 metric tons (Mt) of CO2 was injected at an average rate of 1,180 Mt/day resulting in a total mass of 2,953,076 Mt being injected into CCS#2 (See Figure 1).
 The reservoir pressure changed as a function of injection rate and the total mass of CO2 injected.
-The average downhole tubing injection pressure (reservoir pressure) was 3,961 psia versus the pre-injection pressure of 2,841 psia equating to an increase in reservoir pressure of 1,119 psi.
-The actual injection pressure tracked with the forecast injection pressure, but due to fouling of the perforated interval there is a 9.0% bias versus the reservoir model.
+The average downhole tubing injection pressure (reservoir pressure) was 3,915 psia versus the pre-injection pressure of 2,841 psia equating to an increase in reservoir pressure of 1,073 psi.
+The actual injection pressure tracked with the forecast injection pressure but due to fouling of the perforated interval there is a 6.9% bias versus the reservoir model.
 The above confining zone (ACZ) monitoring data at VW#1 and VW#2 show no movement of fluids or CO2 above the confining zone.
-This is also supported by the injection zone pressure and temperature data, which indicate the CO2 is moving along the injection horizon within the CCS#2 operational parameters.
+This is also supported by the injection zone pressure and temperature data which indicate the CO2 is moving along the injection horizon within the CCS#2 operational parameters.
 No anomalous operating or reservoir parameters were observed.
 No changes were observed in GM#2's downhole pressure and temperature monitoring of the St. Peter Sandstone and the shallow and deep groundwater monitoring data show no changes in groundwater chemistry that would indicate movement of fluids or CO2 out of the injection zone.

 The injectate stream analysis shows no change in the CO2 quality when compared to the baseline data.
-The unit's corrosion monitoring system showed a slight increase in corrosion rates on the 13CR-L80 coupon during Q2-2022.
-The coupon had visible signs of mechanical damage which possibly occurred during installation (i.e. coupon being crushed between the isolation valve's gate and seat).
-Otherwise, the coupon lacked any unusual corrosion patterns such as pitting, that would indicate active corrosion.
-This conclusion is supported by the lack of unusual or accelerated corrosion patterns observed on the less resistant A106B or the L-08 coupons.
+The unit's corrosion monitoring system showed an increase in corrosion rates on the A106-B & 13CR-L80 coupon during Q3 and Q4 of 2022.
+The coupons had visible signs of particulate formation indicating upstream corrosion (see Figure 1).
+Project team is reviewing the operation of the dehydration unit and onstream water analyzer.
 Continuous DTS monitoring of CCS#2 is ongoing and the well's smooth temperature profile indicates good well integrity and no movement of fluid or CO2 behind the casing.
 Therefore, continuing injection operation does not present an endangerment to the St. Peter Sandstone, the lower most USDW.